 Human Resources is organized into three main areas: Centers of Expertise, a revitalized HR Shared Services and experienced Human Resource professionals as Senior Human Resource Business Partners.
 As a result of the new organizational structure, HR will focus on accomplishing the following strategic goals:

 - Building stronger partnerships with schools, colleges, and administrative units;

 - Improving and streamlining Human Resource transactions, thereby reducing the amount of school and college staff time devoted to Human Resource matters; and

 - Identifying professional development opportunities for University employees.

 The Centers of Expertise will include five centers, each with a clearly defined focus, as well as a dedicated and expanded set of services and skill sets.
 The centers and the directors leading each team include:

-- Compensation, Pamela Socker, Director of Compensation Strategy: Provide strategic advice to University leaders to ensure equitable and competitive pay throughout the University as well as consistent titling and classifications.
+- Compensation: Pamela Socker, Director of Compensation Strategy: Provide strategic advice to University leaders to ensure equitable and competitive pay throughout the University as well as consistent titling and classifications.

-Shared Services Center
+HR Shared Services

 Senior Human Resource Business Partners & Labor Relations

-Our Labor Relations team promotes positive labor-management relations using an interest-based approach to achieve positive outcomes and support of the University’s overall mission and strategic plan.
+Our Labor Relations team promotes positive labor-management relations using an interest-based approach to achieve positive outcomes and support the University’s overall mission and strategic plan.